© Crown copyright 2018

 If you’re reporting interest paid and returned in a currency other than sterling you must also report the ISO standard currency code for that foreign currency.

-BBSI and OI reports are normally restricted to investors with addresses in the UK and other Fully Reportable (FR) countries.
+BBSI and OI reports are now restricted to investors with addresses in the UK.

-There are a number of changes between 2015 and 2017 concerning the FR countries.
-All these changes are shown on the list of FR countries for 2016 to 2017
+There were a number of changes between 2015 and 2017 concerning the FR countries.
+There are no countries left on the list of FR countries so the list has been withdrawn.

 11. Further information

 To request paper forms, please telephone the forms orderline.